devtjames/tokai-trading-analytics-case-study/README.md

 ## Contact

-If you want to discuss this project or review the code privately, feel free to reach out.
+If you want to discuss this project or review the code privately, feel free to reach out at: mail.devtjames@gmail.com